mipsparc/SimpleTrans/README.md

 #SimpleTrans(Require Python3.3 or later)

 This software transfer a file with high-level encryption.
-You just have to type 8-digits character on the receiving machine's display.
+You just have to type 8-digits number on the receiving machine's display.

 Author: mipsparc(Twitter:@mipsparc, Web:https://mipsparc.net/, Mail:mipsparc@gmail.com)
 License: The MIT License